hpcloud/hpcloud-kubesetup/README.md

 hpcloud-kubesetup
 =================

-This repository contains the code and instructions for the hpcloud-kubesetup installer, which deploys a Kubernetes cluster to the HP Helion Public Cloud or to any HP Helion OpenStack environment.
-The process runs on your workstation, provisioning the cluster remotely.
+This repository contains the code and instructions for the hpcloud-kubesetup installer, which deploys a Kubernetes (1.0.1) cluster to the HP Helion Public Cloud or to any private HP Helion OpenStack environment (version 1.1 or later).

+The installer process runs on your workstation, provisioning the cluster remotely.

 ## Prerequisites ##
 1. A valid hpcloud.com account or valid credentials to your Helion OpenStack environment.